 In her free time, Rachelle enjoys drinking copious amounts of coffee, exploring all D.C. has to offer, traveling to new places and serving on the alumni board for the Kinder Institute on Constitutional Democracy.

-Abigail Guidera is program manager of domestic policy studies at the American Enterprise Institute (AEI).
+Abigail Guidera is the program manager of domestic policy studies at the American Enterprise Institute (AEI).
 In this role, she manages the department’s research portfolio and helps guide its communication and marketing efforts.
-Previously, she was the executive assistant to AEI President Arthur Brooks, prior to which she worked briefly in AEI’s development department.
+Previously, she was the executive assistant to AEI president Arthur Brooks, prior to which she worked briefly in AEI’s development department.

 Abigail graduated cum laude from Wheaton College in 2017 with a Bachelor of Arts in both political science and history, where her studies focused primarily on modern political thought and European history.
 Additionally, she participated in academic programs through AEI, the Hertog Foundation and Pepperdine University, studying topics such as the morality of democratic capitalism, the American founding and the relationship between religion and foreign and domestic policy.